Bat Symbolism and Meaning – Totem and Spirit

 Bats also hold a special place in African mythology and folklore.
 They feature heavily in traditional stories and tales, often taking on the role of magical creatures that grant wishes or bring good luck.

-In some belief systems, bats are seen as a symbol of transformation and new beginnings, representing the power to change one’s fate or destiny.
+In some belief systems, bats symbolize transformation and new beginnings, representing the power to change one’s fate or destiny.

 Overall, bats have a special symbolism in African cultures.
 These animals represent protection, guidance, death and rebirth, and new beginnings.